GabrielNSwortwood/GabrielNSwortwood.github.io/README.md

        The headers of the programs files do indicate modifications, including performance, separation of concerns (for that of VM and MemoryManager), error handling, and more.
 These changes focus on creating        more robust code and structure for the program.

-**Security:**
+## **Security:**

 Developing a security mindset is of utmost importance in the computer science field.
 In my virtual memory simulator project, I prioritized security considerations, ensuring the program's integrity and privacy of data and resources.
 While the code showed good security practices, I remain vigilant about potential vulnerabilities and acknowledge the need for continuous improvement in this area.

-##### Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources
+## &Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources&

 ##### Does the student demonstrate the ability to address potential design flaws in software architecture during the requirements phase?**